pymacaron/pages/tutorial.md

 ### Defining new Errors

-You can define your own Exceptions extending 'KlueMicroServiceException' by calling the 'add_error' method as below:
+You can define your own Exceptions extending 'PyMacaronException' by calling the 'add_error' method as below:

 ```
-from klue_microservice.exceptions import add_error
+from pymacaron.exceptions import add_error

 # add_error() generates a class named MyOwnException that inherits from
-# KlueMicroServiceException and is properly handled by
+# PyMacaronException and is properly handled by
 # pymacaron. add_error() returns the MyOwnException class

 exceptionclass = add_error(